Jeonghyun-Kang/InsPLAD---streamlit/README.md

-# insPLAD Streamlit Anomaly Detection
+# Image-Based Anomaly Detection for Industrial Inspection

 This project implements a web-based AI inspection workflow for power equipment anomaly detection using image classification, class-specific anomaly detection, RAG-based report generation, and cloud storage.
 The system takes an uploaded equipment image, identifies the equipment class, detects potential anomalies, visualizes the result with heatmaps and overlays, retrieves relevant domain knowledge, and generates an inspection report.